 For more information on the history of Piermont, a printout of the full Walking Tour and PHS events visit: piermonthistorysociety.org

 ENJOY OUR QUALITY SHOPS, GALLERIES & FINE DINING.

 Piermont is a chain restaurant/store-free zone!
 Wander along Piermont Avenue or around Flywheel Park for a compact and charming down- town.
 An eclectic mix of retail, entertainment and dining will not disappoint.
 In particular Piermont is becoming noted for its concentration of topnotch restaurants, some with celebrity chefs, and many with unique settings.

 IF A PICNIC IS MORE YOUR STYLE, then you will find facilities at: Tallman State Park—with grills for open air cooking, Parelli Park, Flywheel Park, Half Moon Park, and Art Rittenburg Field.

-THE WEEKLY FARMERS MARKET takes place at the M&T Bank parking lot in the summer months and at Outside In during the winter.
+TWO WEEKLY FARMERS MARKETS take place at the M&T Bank parking lot with Down to Earth Markets and Outside In (The Souk) every Sunday all summer long.
 And finally, come for our festivals, usually at Flywheel Park or Art Rittenburg Field where Piermont comes alive and fun is had by all ages.
-For the schedule go to www.piermontchamber.org.
+For the schedule go to http://www.piermontchamber.org/events/.

 Friends of the chamber